MyEtherWallet/MEWconnect-web-client/README.md

 <!--##### Note This Repository Nees Some Cleaning-->

-MEWconnect
+MEWconnect Client for MEW wallet
 ==========

-With WalletLink, users can use your DApp in any desktop browser without installing an extension, and end-to-end encryption using client-side generated keys keeps all user activity private.
+With the MEWconnect client, users can use your DApp in any desktop browser without installing an extension.
+Additionally, end-to-end encryption using client-side generated keys keeps all user activity private.

-For DApp developers to integrate with MEW wallet using MEWconnect, all you need to do is drop a few lines of code into your application, and WalletLink will take care of the rest.
+For DApp developers to integrate with MEW wallet using MEWconnect, all you need to do is drop a few lines of code into your application, and the MEW wallet app and MEWconnect client will take care of the rest.

 ## Getting Started